andrewjameslee1988/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
--What aspect of security do load balancers protect?
-What is the advantage of a jump box?_Load Balancers makes a single point access for multiple machines for a service, this creates high levels of availability for access.
+-Load Balancers makes a single point access for multiple machines for a service, this creates high levels of availability for access.
 The advantage of using a jump box is that it protects access to the service or machines using ssh as a means of access, without the key access being unavailable.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.
--What does Filebeat watch for?_Filebeat watches system logs and records any changes to them to Elasticsearch -What does Metricbeat record?_Metricbeat gathers system information such as resource and cpu usage which can be displayed in Elasticsearch
-The configuration details of each machine may be found below.
+-Filebeat watches system logs and records any changes to them to Elasticsearch -Metricbeat gathers system information such as resource and cpu usage which can be displayed in Elasticsearch The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.